TN 1 (06-12)

 F. The scannable mailer form

 We use an optically scannable variation of the mailer form, the SSA-455-OCR-SM, most frequently.
-Mailer recipients return the scannable mailer forms to the Wilkes-Barre Data Operations Center (WBDOC).
+Mailer recipients return the scannable mailer forms to the Wilkes-Barre Direct Operations Center (WBDOC).
 (For the WBDOC process, see DI 13004.005E. (in this section)).
 Since October 1995, we use the scannable mailer form SSA-455-OCR-SM most of the time, although the processing centers (PCs) or field offices (FOs) may use the standard “hard paper” form.

 G. Question sequencing on the mailer forms